mmbillah/personal_website/content/home/experience.md

 widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Experience"
+title = "Industry Experience"
-subtitle = "Industry"
+subtitle = ""

 # Order that this section will appear in.
 weight = 40